filippogiruzzi/voice_activity_detection/ReadMe.md

 $ docker run --rm --gpus all -v /var/run/docker.sock:/var/run/docker.sock -it --entrypoint /bin/bash -e TF_FORCE_GPU_ALLOW_GROWTH=true filippogrz/tf-vad
 ```

+If you want to build the docker image and run the container from scratch, run the following commands.

 Build the docker image:
 ```bash
 $ make build